France calls for European aid after 27 migrant deaths at sea | Law-Order

 He also suggested that by hiring people living in the country illegally, British employers are encouraging illegal migration to English shores.

-Macron advocated an immediate funding boost for the European Union's border agency, Frontex, and an emergency meeting of European government ministers, according to his office.
+Macron advocated an immediate funding boost for the European Union's border agency, Frontex, according to his office.

 “France will not allow the Channel to become a cemetery,” Macron said.